TheMightyAmondee/CustomTokens/README.md

-VolcanoFloor | 0 | Players current floor in the Volcano Dungeon AnniversaryDay | 0 | The day the player was married on AnniversarySeason | No season | The season the player was married in | Value is in all lower-case DeathCount | 0 | The number of deaths
+VolcanoFloor | 0 | Players current floor in the Volcano Dungeon AnniversaryDay | 0 | The day the player was married on AnniversarySeason | No season | The season the player was married in | Value is in all lower-case Years Married | 0 | The number of years the player has been married for DeathCount | 0 | The number of deaths
 DeathCountPK | 0 | Value is DeathCount + 1 when save is loaded |Because there are limits on the update rate of tokens in CP, this token can be used as a more accurate snapshot of DeathCount in some cases, mainly the PlayerKilled event
 DeathCountMarried | 0 | The number of deaths that occur when the player is married